 Automated Market Maker¶

-Automated Market Makers are a type of Decentralized Exchange that employs a fixed algorithm for providing liquidity.
+Automated Market Makers (AMM) are a type of Decentralized Exchange (DEX) that employs a fixed algorithm for providing liquidity.
 They typically use a liquidity pool to store liquidity from all liquidity providers (LPs) associated with that pool.

 See more here.

 Liquidity pools which facilitate both buying and selling on a token pair.

 Directional Automated Market Maker¶

 Liquidity pools which facilitate only buying or only selling on a token pair.